 “I think it’s going to eventually prevail,” Kieffer said.
 “It’s got so much support on both sides of the aisle.”

 That bipartisanship was on display when the bill was first proposed, Lavers said.
 It was initially thought that Sen. Ted Lillie, a Republican who represents Woodbury, would champion the bill in the Senate.
-Yet Lillie said it would be easier to gain broader support by having a DFLer—Sen. Chuck Wiger of Maplewood—propose the bill (SF1042) in the upper chamber, Lavers recalled.
+Yet Lillie said it would be easier to gain broader support by having a DFLer—Sen. Chuck Wiger of Maplewood— (SF1042) in the upper chamber, Lavers recalled.

 “I really respect that about him," she said. "(Lillie) was willing to give up that glory, if you will, just so it has bipartisan support when it goes to the governor’s desk."